guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <img src="https://farm2.staticflickr.com/1903/44706033165_fc6296298b_c.jpg" alt="No alternate">
 <em>Hopping boulders</em>
 </div>
-It was established that **I DO NOT LIKE JUMPING ROCKS**.
+It was established that **I DO NOT LIKE JUMPING BOULDERS**.
 At this point expressing displeasure was just broadcasting information no one cares about, not moving was not an option.
-A few meters from the camp site it started drizzling and everyone increased their pace as no one wanted to jump the rocks when it was raining only to slip and fall and break various parts of their bodies.
+A few meters from the camp site it started drizzling and everyone increased their pace as no one or maybe only me did not wanted to jump the rocks when it was raining only to slip and fall and break various parts of their bodies.
 My imagination is really vivid.
-It had started raining by the time we reached the camp site.
-It was all hands on deck to set up the tents that day since it was raining :open_hands: :tent: As soon as the tents were set the rain stopped :unamused: We also learnt that a few of India hikes groups(yes there were many) who were trying to reach Gadsar Valley from the other side, had to return back from the pass as it was raining.
+We had been hearing mormot for quite a while and finally saw one, but it was too far to get a clear shot and I was to lazy to take my zoom out.
+It was all hands on deck to set up the tents that day since it was raining :open_hands: :tent: However as soon as the tents were set the rain stopped :unamused:

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1974/45254502462_fb2e1d5e9c_c.jpg" alt="No alternate">